Local Mode

 Upload Annotated Image

-ℹ️ Please note that all annotations are also saved as 3D points in the [FaceID]_mapping.csv file (with X/Y/Z coordinates) except the Scribbles annotation layer.
-The [FaceID]_mapping.csv file can be used for direct 3D model / wireframe updates.
+ℹ️ Please note that all annotations are also saved as 3D points and lines in the [FaceID]_mapping.csv and/or [FaceID]_mapping.dxf except the Scribbles annotation layer.
+The [FaceID]_mapping.csv/dxf file can be used for direct 3D model / wireframe updates.

 Upload Cropped Image

-This option can be handy if you plan to visualise a lot of rock face photographs in your 3D modelling software package and get rid of some 'clutter' as it removes areas of the photograph that are outside the face.
+This option can be handy if you plan to visualise a lot of rock face photographs in your 3D modelling software package.
+It allows to get rid of 'clutter' as it removes non important areas of the photograph that are outside the main rock face.

 Upload Point Cloud